OctaveLarose/octavelarose.github.io/_posts/2024-05-29-to-do-inlining.md

 - There’s a lot of performance to be gained from optimizing loop operations.
 It’s fairly obvious, but a solid chunk of the runtime will be spent in long-running loops: if you can make them all a bit smoother, you make runtime a lot faster.
 - Aaaand the quick and easy solution is rarely quick or easy.
 This was never meant to be so arduous - this whole “let’s make a primitive function” idea was meant to take an hour tops to avoid spending a couple hours implementing it at the bytecode level, but it ended up taking much longer!
 I don’t think I could have easily predicted this seemingly easy change would be so hard: this requires a lot of knowledge about the system you’re working with and about interpreter design, yet I’m but a humble PhD student.
 We’re getting there though.

-That’s it.
-More in the future. xoxo

----
+That's about it.
 Thanks to [Stefan Marr](https://stefan-marr.de/) (my PhD supervisor) for the feedback and the help.
+I'll post more stuff in the future. xoxo

 ---

 [^stockholm-syndrome]: [https://en.wikipedia.org/wiki/Stockholm_syndrome](https://en.wikipedia.org/wiki/Stockholm_syndrome)